The Conflict at a Glance

 5. National Movement for the Liberation of Azawad (MNLA or NMLA) Tuareg activists formed MNLA in 2011 after their leader, Ibrahim ag Bahanga, was killed.
 This coalition fights for the rights of Mali’s minority Tuareg population and seeks independence for northern Mali, which it calls Azawad.
 MNLA ranks swelled after Gadhafi’s overthrow in Libya in 2011, when fighters returned to Mali.
 Since the French military intervention in January 2013, the MNLA has modified its demand for independence, seeking instead a “Quebec-style autonomy.”

-6. The High Council for the Unity of Azawad (HCUA): Mohamed Ag Intallah formed a joint delegation in an attempt to unify the Tuareg rebel groups in advance of June 2013 negotiations with the Mali government.
-Since 2013, smaller groups, fusions, and alliances have formed:
+6. The High Council for the Unity of Azawad (HCUA): Mohamed Ag Intallah formed this joint delegation in advance of June 2013 negotiations with the Mali government.
+The High Council attempted to unify Tuareg rebel groups.
+Since 2013, smaller groups, fusions, and alliances have formed, including:

 c.
-Republican Movement for Restoration of Azawad (MRRA): Begun on May 19, 2012, its members are Songhai, Fulani, Tuareg, and Arab.
-Its stated goals are to combat Islamic armed groups in northern Mali and gain political autonomy for Azawad.
+Republican Movement for Restoration of Azawad (MRRA): Formed on May 19, 2012, the MRRA has Songhai, Fulani, Tuareg, and Arab members.
+The MRRA’s stated goals are to combat Islamic militants in northern Mali and gain political autonomy for Azawad.

-The Islamist Rebels: Temporarily allied with MNLA, groups used the occasion of the Tuareg rebellion to take control of northern Mali and enforce sharia law in some cities.
+Islamist rebels: After temporarily allying themselves with the MNLA, certain Islamist groups have used the Tuareg rebellion to take control of northern Mali and enforce sharia in some cities.

-7. Ansar Dine (or Ansar al-Dine, AAD): Led by Iyad Ag Ghaly.
-Its full Arabic name, Harakat Ansar al-Dine, translates as “movement of defenders of the faith.”
-Ansar Dine follows Wahhabi/Salafi Islam, while most Malian Muslims are Sufis.
-The group’s objective is to impose sharia law across Mali and the region.
+8. Ansar Dine (or Ansar al-Dine, AAD): Formed in 2012, the group’s full Arabic name, Harakat Ansar al-Dine, translates as “movement of defenders of the faith.”
+ADD members follow Wahhabi/Salafi Islam, unlike most Malian Muslims, who are Sufi.
+The AAD’s objective is to impose strict sharia law across Mali and the broader region.
+It is led by Iyad Ag Ghaly, one of the most prominent leaders of the Tuareg Rebellion (1990–1995), who is suspected of having ties to AQIM.

-8. Al-Qaeda in the Islamic Maghreb (AQIM): Formerly known as the Salafist Group for Preaching and Combat (Groupe Salafiste pour la Prédication et le Combat, GSPC).
-In January 2007, the GSPC announced that it was changing its name to al-Qaeda in the Islamic Maghreb and would continue involvement in an international “holy war” as part of the al-Qaeda network.
+9. Al-Qaeda in the Islamic Maghreb (AQIM): AQIM was originally called the Salafist Group for Preaching and Combat (GSPC).
+In January 2007, the GSPC announced that it was changing its name to al-Qaeda in the Islamic Maghreb and would continue its international “holy war” as part of the al-Qaeda network.
 The group has its roots in the Algerian civil war of the early 1990s, but has since taken on a more Islamist agenda.
 Although a number of factions have split from AQIM, it remains the largest rebel group in northern Africa, carrying out kidnappings and bombing campaigns.
 In 2010, AQIM became more closely associated with the international drug trade, providing armed security for drug smugglers in the Sahara.
-Kidnapping for ransom and drug smuggling provide operational funds.
+Kidnapping for ransom and drug smuggling have provided their operational funds.
+In 2012, AQIM harnessed the momentum of the Tuareg insurgency to extend its influence.
+AQIM turned on the MNLA shortly after the coup and captured the northern cities of Timbukto, Kidal, and Gao.
+In 2016, AQIM maintained a presence in the Maghreb and Sahel, with multiple cells operating in northern Mali in tandem with local armed groups.

-9. Movement for Unity and Jihad in West Africa (MUJWA or MUJAO): MUJWA split from AQIM in mid-2011 to spread jihad across a broader region of West Africa, but has been active mainly in southern Algeria and northern Mali.
-The region was flooded with illegal weapons and ammunition from Libya in the aftermath of the 2011 civil war that left Libyan borders unsecured.
-Formally sanctioned in 2012 by the UN Security Council for its al-Qaeda affiliations, MUJWA employs suicide bombings, kidnappings of foreign nationals, and conventional fighting tactics in low-intensity conflict with government security forces.
-In 2013, it was reportedly led by a Mauritanian, Hamada Ould Mohamed Kheirou.
+10. Movement for Unity and Jihad in West Africa (MUJWA): MUJWA split from AQIM in mid-2011 to spread jihad across a broader region of West Africa, but has been active mainly in southern Algeria and northern Mali.
+The region was flooded with illegal weapons and ammunition from Libya after its 2011 civil war left borders unsecured.
+In 2012, the UN Security Council sanctioned MUJWA for its al-Qaeda affiliations.
+MUJWA has used conventional fighting tactics in low-intensity conflict with government security forces, as well as suicide bombings and kidnappings of foreign nationals.
+Since 2013, it has been led by its founder, Hamada Ould Mohamed Kheirou, from Mauritania.

-11. al-Murabitoun: This Sunni jihadi group from northern Mali formed in 2013 with the merger of Movement for Unity and Jihad in West Africa and Al-Muwaqi’un Bil-Dima.
-The organization, which seeks to impose Sharia law on Mali, has been known to carry out suicide attacks, plant improvised explosive devices, and conduct raids against civilian targets.
-The group claimed responsibility for the November 2015 attack on a hotel in Bamako.
-The fighters are loyal to Algerian militant Mokhtar Belmokhtar.
-In December 2015, AQIM aligned itself with al-Murabitoun.
+12. Al-Murabitoun: This Sunni jihadist group was formed in 2013 by the merger of Movement for Unity and Jihad in West Africa and al-Muwaqi’un Bil-Dima.
+The group is from northern Mali and seeks to impose sharia on the country.
+It has carried out suicide attacks, planted improvised explosive devices, and conducted raids against civilian targets.
+It claimed responsibility for the Bamako hotel attack in November 2015.
+Al-Murabitoun fighters are loyal to Algerian militant Mokhtar Belmokhtar.
+In December 2015, AQIM aligned itself with this group.

-12. Macina Liberation Front: This jihadi group, based in the southern Malian town of Macina, came to prominence in 2015.
-Under the leadership of extremist preacher Amadou Koufa, it seeks to revive the 19th-century Macina Empire, a Fulani-led Islamist state based in the Mopti and Segou regions of Mali.
+13. Macina Liberation Front: Based in the southern town of Macina, this jihadist group came to prominence in 2015.
+Under the leadership of extremist preacher Amadou Koufa, it seeks to revive the 19th-century Macina Empire, a Fulani-led, Islamist state based in the Mopti and Segou regions of Mali.

-13. Algeria, Mauritania, Niger: In 2010, Mali joined with Algeria, Mauritania and Niger to form the Comité d’État-major Opérationnel Conjoint (CEMOC or the Joint Military Staff Committee of the Sahel Region), a joint counterterrorism committee headquartered at Tamanrasset, Algeria.
-The joint command headquarters, which opened April 21, 2010, was created to combat “trans-Sahara terrorism” by coordinating anti-terrorist operations in the Sahara.
+15. The Governments of Algeria, Mauritania, and Niger: In April 2010, Algeria, Mauritania, Niger, and Mali formed the Joint Military Staff Committee of the Sahel Region (CEMOC), a counterterrorism committee headquartered at Tamanrasset, Algeria.
+The joint command was created to combat “trans-Sahara terrorism” by coordinating anti-terrorist operations in the Sahara.
+In 2014-2015, Algeria helped to broker the Algiers peace agreement, which the Government of Mali and Tuareg rebels signed to bring an end to northern violence and award more regional autonomy to Tuareg separatists in the north.

-15. Multidimensional Integrated Stabilization Mission in Mali (MINUSMA): On April 26, 2013, the UN Security Council passed Resolution 2100, authorizing the creation of MINUSMA to take over from AFISMA.
-The Resolution authorized deployment of 11,200 military personnel and 1,440 international police; many ECOWAS countries and Chad contributed troops.
-The mission officially began July 1, 2013 and is currently authorized until June 30, 2015.
+17. Multidimensional Integrated Stabilization Mission in Mali (MINUSMA): On April 26, 2013, the UN Security Council passed Resolution 2100, authorizing the creation of MINUSMA to take over from AFISMA.
+The Resolution initially authorized the deployment of 11,200 military personnel and 1,440 international police; the number has since grown to 15,209 total uniformed personnel (MINUSMA), with many ECOWAS countries and Chad contributing troops.
+The mission officially began July 1, 2013 and has been renewed annually each year since.

 2015 Low-intensity violence continued.
 According to ACLED, violence spiked in January, April, and May (ACLED, Conflict Trends Report No. 39 July 2015, p.
 3), with most attacks on government forces and peacekeepers.
 Patrols on Mali’s network of roads were the target of rebel mines, improvised explosive devices, and ambushes.
 UN peacekeepers enforced a 20-km buffer zone around Ménaka in Gao.
 Pro-government forces left the buffer zone before a peace agreement was signed on June 20.
 ACLED indicated that violence then declined in June (ACLED, Conflict Trends Report No. 39 July 2015, p.
 3).
 Despite progress toward peace, jihadi groups remained active in Mali.
 On November 20, two gunmen attacked a hotel in Bamako, taking 170 people hostage (International Crisis Group).
 The New York Times reported that at least 19 hostages were killed (New York Times).
 Al-Murabitoun and Macina Liberation Front each claimed responsibility.